kurtosis-tech/kurtosis/docs/docs/starlark-reference/index.md

 sidebar_position: 1
 ---

 This section details the Kurtosis Starlark DSL used to manipulate the contents of enclaves.
+Feel free to use the [official Kurtosis Starlark VS Code extension][vscode-plugin] when writing Starlark with VSCode for features like syntax highlighting, method signature suggestions, hover preview for functions, and auto-completion for Kurtosis custom types.

 Parameter Naming Convention
 ---------------------------